 The COVID-19 pandemic has created some confusion in our daily lives and has made it hard to know how to keep you and your family safe.
 This page is here to help you and your family feel confident that you are being safe and making healthy choices.

 On March 11, 2020, the World Health Organization declared COVID-19 a pandemic.
-One year later, by March 11, 2021, there had been over 29 million cases and over 530,000 deaths recorded in the United States.1 Thanks to our hardworking healthcare workers, scientists, and other public health officials, there is a light at the end of the tunnel.
+By the end of 2021, there had been 50 million cases and over 800,000 deaths recorded in the United States.1 Thanks to our hardworking healthcare workers, scientists, and other public health officials, there is a light at the end of the tunnel.
 But we still have more work to do to beat the COVID-19 pandemic.
 Get vaccinated and save lives.